 It varies in experience, time of onset, and presentation and severity of symptoms.
 Some individuals have worse symptoms than others, some may have little or no symptoms at all.
 It is not possible for a single person to have all symptoms.
 In short, it’s up to the individual.

-Hormone therapy is the only way to treat perimenopause.
+Myth 4: Hormone therapy is the only way to treat perimenopause

 Perimenopause is a physiological process.
 It’s not an illness.
 Cessation of the menstruation period is also a part of life.
-If we disturb the physiological process by giving hormone replacement therapy, then the side effects will definitely come.
-Such as stroke, breast cancer, cardiovascular disease, and blood clots.
+If we disturb the physiological process by giving hormone replacement therapy, then side effects such as stroke, breast cancer, cardiovascular disease, and blood clots may occur.
 Some research also suggests that HRT has more benefits than risks.
 But still, it’s better to go with the natural way.

-There are many natural ways to reduce menopausal symptoms.
+There are many natural ways to reduce perimenopausal symptoms.

-- You should adopt a perimenopause-friendly diet.
-It can treat vasomotor symptoms such as hot flashes and night sweats.
-Such as soy may help alleviate your hot flashes.
-Do not use soy supplements.
-You should avoid alcohol, spicy foods, processed sugar, and fats.
+- You can adopt a perimenopause-friendly diet.
+It can treat symptoms such as hot flashes and night sweats.
+Soy may help alleviate hot flashes, while calcium and vitamin D-rich foods help prevent bone loss (estrogen plays a vital role in bone health).
+Try to avoid alcohol, spicy foods, processed sugar, and fats.

 - Try yoga, pranayama, and meditation related to perimenopause.
-This will be a great help for your mood swings.
+These practices will be a great help for your mood swings.

-Perimenopause means the end of your sex life.
+Myth 5: Perimenopause means the end of your sex life